German hip-hop: 1980–1990

 The Group Advanced Chemistry originated from Heidelberg, Germany.
-As they were one of the few early hip hop groups to rap in English, they were extremely influential in promoting the hip hop scene in Germany.
-More importantly, however, Advanced Chemistry was a prominent hip hop group, because of the ethnic diversity of the members.
-Torch, the leader of the group for instance is both of a Haitian and German ethnic background.
-Advanced Chemistry exploded onto the German hip hop scene in November 1992 with their first mixed single entitled Fremd im eigenen Land (Foreign in Your Own Country).
+As they were one of the few early hip-hop groups to rap in English, they were extremely influential in promoting the hip-hop scene in Germany.
+More importantly, however, Advanced Chemistry was a prominent hip-hop group because of the ethnic diversity of the members.
+Torch, the leader of the group, is, for instance, both of a Haitian and German ethnic background.
+Advanced Chemistry exploded onto the German hip-hop scene in November 1992 with their first mixed single entitled "Fremd im eigenen Land" ("Foreign in Your Own Country").
 This song was immensely popular because it directly addressed the issue of immigrants in Germany: "In the video of the song, a band member brandishes a German passport in a symbolic challenge to traditional assumptions about what it means to be German.
 If the passport is not enough, the video implies, then what is required?
 German Blood?".

 After the reunification of Germany in 1990, many Germans saw a growing wave of racism.
-Because many hip hop artists were children of immigrants, this became a major theme of German hip hop.
+Because many hip-hop artists were children of immigrants, this became a major theme of German hip-hop.

-During the 1980s Germany first saw a wave of second generation immigrants coming into the country.
-Immigration became a big issue in hip hop albums at this point.
+During the 1980s, Germany first saw a wave of second generation immigrants coming into the country.
+Immigration became a big issue in hip-hop albums at this point.
 The German synonym for an immigrant is Gastarbeiter, which means guest worker, and these guest workers were rapped about often.
-Immigrant teenagers commonly use rap and hip hop as a way to defend themselves in their new countries.
+Immigrant teenagers commonly use rap and hip-hop as a way to defend themselves in their new countries.
 "Since honour cannot be gained, but only lost, a permanent readiness to fight is required.
-Thus social approval is acquired by actually defending one's honour or by exhibiting abilities such as the willingness to face physical encounter, talkativeness and humour...
+Thus, social approval is acquired by actually defending one's honour or by exhibiting abilities such as the willingness to face physical encounter, talkativeness, and humour...
 According to the rules of the game, the first one to whom nothing clever comes to the mind is the loser.
 This concept is quite similar to 'dissing' in rap."